 Does your onboarding software integrate with your recruitment software, as well as all the different steps and sequences in your onboarding process?
 If not, you need to consider switching to a solution that connects all your functions and automates your work.

-Functions such as recruitment, document processing, and IT provisioning can all work more efficiently with the help of integrated automation.
+Integrated automation can help make functions such as recruitment, document processing, and IT provisioning more efficient.

 This seamless integration and automation significantly improve your new hires' onboarding experience, leaving a lasting positive impression on them.

-According to Zach Lahey from Aberdeen Research, the most innovative and employee-centric organizations are 53% more likely to kick off their new hire’s onboarding process before they formally join the organization.
-A process referred to as pre-boarding.
+According to Zach Lahey from Aberdeen Research, the most innovative and employee-centric organizations are 53% more likely to initiate their new hires' onboarding process before they formally join the organization, a process referred to as pre-boarding.

 Pre-boarding is a process where data is collected from the new hire prior to onboarding, using web forms, email, and eSignature tools.
 Onboarding automation can utilize technologies such as OCR (Optical Character Recognition) and document extraction to process, share, and save the submitted employee data automatically without involving any human resources.